COVID-19 vaccinations for older residents to start on April 12, Suga says

-Japan will begin COVID-19 vaccinations for older residents on April 12, Prime Minister Yoshihide Suga said Wednesday, significantly expanding the rollout beyond health care workers.
+Japan will begin COVID-19 vaccinations for older residents on April 12, Prime Minister Yoshihide Suga said Wednesday, as the rollout gradually expands beyond health care workers.

 Taro Kono, the minister in charge of vaccination efforts, had previously said the government was aiming to start administering shots to people aged 65 or older, a group of about 36 million people, on April 1 at the earliest.